-The client wanted the soul of a classic country kitchen but stripped back for modern living.
+The client wanted the essence of a classic country kitchen but stripped back for modern living.
 They didn’t want the clutter often associated with the farmhouse look; they wanted calm, clean lines, and light.
-The goal was a space that felt more like a collection of furniture than a standard run of cupboards, while hiding serious storage capacity for a busy household.
+The goal was a space that felt more like a collection of furniture than a standard run of cupboards.
+We achieved this while hiding serious storage capacity for a busy household.

 We anchored the room with a substantial island topped with extra-thick bleached oak.
-This introduces a tactile warmth you just don’t get from stone alone, turning the prep area into a social hub.
-For the hard-working perimeter zones around the range, we switched to a durable grey stone to handle the heat and spills.
+This introduces a tactile warmth you just don’t get from solid worktops, turning the prep area into a social hub.
+For the hard-working perimeter surfaces around the Aga, we switched to a durable grey stone to handle the heat and spills.
 We wrapped the walls in tongue-and-groove paneling behind the mantel, adding architectural texture without over-complicating the palette.

 This is the modern farmhouse done right.
 It balances the nostalgia of a timber-topped island with the precision of modern joinery.
 It’s bright, airy, and incredibly practical – a room designed for slow mornings and Sunday roasts.